Omaha people: Dwellings

 Omaha beliefs were symbolized in their dwelling structures.
-During most of the year, the Omaha lived in earth or sod lodges, ingenious structures with a timber frame and a thick sod covering.
+During most of the year, Omaha Indians lived in earth or sod lodges, ingenious structures with a timber frame and a thick sod covering.
 At the center of the lodge was a fireplace that recalled their creation myth.
 The earthlodge entrance was built to face east, to catch the rising sun and remind the people of their origin and migration upriver from the east.

 The Huthuga, the circular layout of tribal villages, reflected the tribe's beliefs.
 Sky people lived in the northern half-circle of the village, the area that symbolized the heavens.
 Earth people lived in the southern half, which represented the earth.
 The circle opened to the east.
 Within each half of the village, the clans or gentes were located based on their members' tribal duties and relationship to other clans.
 Earth lodges were as large as 60 ft in diameter and might hold several families, even their horses.

 When the tribe removed to the Omaha Reservation about 1856, they initially built their village and earth lodges in the traditional patterns, with the half-tribes and clans in their traditional places in the layout.